Jeff-Adler/AlgoPrepJavaScript/Sorting/Sorting.md

 Best you can get for data-agnostic sorting: O(n log n)

 - Mathematocal proof about comparison sorting!!!
-Impossible to do better than O(log n)
+Impossible to do better than O(n log n)

 - Radix Sort: NOT a comparison sort
   - escapes lower bound on comparison sorting of O(n log n)